-The requirements for the concentration in sociology will change on September 1, 2011.
+The requirements for the major in sociology will change on September 1, 2011.
 Students who declare on or after September 1 will need to complete 33 total credits, using the guidelines for the prerequisite and required courses described below.
-Students who declared the concentration before September 1, 2011 need to complete 30 total credits, following the guidelines for the prerequisite and required courses described below.
+Students who declared the major before September 1, 2011 need to complete 30 total credits, following the guidelines for the prerequisite and required courses described below.
 Click on the plus signs to the right of each header below for more information.

 Before you can declare your sociology major, you must take ONE introductory sociology course to prepare for advanced coursework in the discipline.
 Courses which fulfill the prerequisite are:

 SOC 100: Introduction to Sociology

 SOC 102: Introduction to Sociology: Special Topics

 SOC 195: Honors Introduction to Sociology